UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

 test_multiply()  # Run the unit test
 ```

+### Test-Driven Development (TDD)

-2. **Test-Driven Development (TDD):** TDD is a development methodology where tests are written before the corresponding code.
+TDD is a development methodology where tests are written before the corresponding code.
 The development cycle in TDD typically follows three steps: writing a failing test, writing the minimum code required to pass the test, and then refactoring the code.
 TDD promotes a systematic and incremental approach to development, ensuring code reliability and maintainability.

 ```python
 # Test-Driven Development (TDD) example